carlansley/swagger2-koa/README.md

 `ui()` adds routes for /api-docs and serves swagger-ui at /.

 ## Limitations

-* expects context.body to contain request body in object form (e.g. via use of koa-body)
 * only supports Koa 2-style async/await middleware interface
 * requires node version 6 and above